The AEPS English language proficiency test

 This exercise is based on an interview during which you are asked to introduce yourself.
 Explain who you are, why you take/took flying classes, what you intend to do with your flying skills, if you have special hobbies… The assessors may ask questions in order to facilitate conversation.

 You are given a short text or document linked to the aviation world (i.e. NOTAM, safety information, meteorological report…).
 You have 2 minutes to read and review it.
 Afterwards, you are asked to summarize the subject, speak about it in order to show the assessors that you have understood the meaning and the content of the document.
-The documents are selected at random from a database.

 You are presented with an aviation-related picture.
 You have about 30 seconds to provide a description of what you see.
-The pictures are selected from a database.

 You are asked to answer open questions using an aeronautic lexical field.
-The open questions are selected at random in a database.

 This part takes about 10 minutes